Embark Behavioral Health

 Being a typical teen has gotten harder

-Teens are hard-wired for social interaction and emotional stimulation.
-This past year, it’s been challenging for them to meet those needs because online classrooms don’t facilitate these opportunities.
+Teens are hard-wired for social interaction and emotional stimulation, according to the New York Academy of Sciences.
+This past year and a half, it’s been challenging for them to meet those needs because online classrooms don’t facilitate these opportunities.

-Because of the pandemic, we prioritized physical safety over mental health.
+Due to the pandemic, some people ended up prioritizing their physical well-being over their mental well-being.
 We embraced isolation even though it’s not good for people – especially not teens.

-“Part of who we are is based on our relational capacities – the social relationships that we have.
-It’s vitally important,” says Mark White, MA, LPC, LMHC, MAC, executive clinical director of Embark’s Dragonfly Transitions program.
-“The more in-person interactions people can have, the better.
+“Part of who we are is based on our relational capacities – the social relationships that we have,” says Mark White, MA, LPC, LMHC, MAC, executive clinical director of Embark’s Dragonfly Transitions program.
+“The more in-person interactions people can have, the better.”

 “And that was something that pre-dates COVID.
 So, many of our young adults at Dragonfly have spent inordinate amounts of time by themselves, in front of a screen.
 We knew that pre-COVID, and COVID just applied a blast furnace to that dynamic,” he said.